Annexation and ETJ

 A landowner may either: (1) accept the agreement as printed; (2) may request modifications to the agreement; or (3) decline the offer of a non-annexation agreement and be subject to annexation.
 The intent is to allow a landowner who truly intends to continue using his land for agriculture, wildlife management, or timber management, or in other unique situations, to remain outside of a city's limits.

-A current example of a unique situation involves the property owners on Sharon Drive.
-City staff is working with those owners on non-annexation agreements due to the higher density of this community.
+A current example of a unique situation involved the property owners on Sharon Drive.
+City staff worked with those owners on non-annexation agreements due to the higher density of this community.

 What is the ETJ?
 (Extraterritorial Jurisdiction)